 Now that the technicalities are set aside, let me describe a Pharmacy Technician workday.

 It’s 8 am in the morning, a bright sunny day and the shift begins.
 The hospital slowly starts filling in with the usual hustle-bustle of nurses arriving and the ones leaving for the day.
 The Pharmacy department is usually the quietest with people taking their respective positions all poised to handle another fast-paced day at work.
 Mild noises that filter through the glass don’t disturb them.
 They know that it is the hospital settling down for a typical day.

 A telephone shrieks, breaking the silence.
 A Pharmacy Technician hurries over and picks up the call.
 He jots down the name of the medicine and hangs up with a smile.
 The first request for medicines for the day is here.
-The Technician cross verifies the medicines with the prescriptions along with the patient history on his computer.
+The Technician cross-verifies the medicines with the prescriptions along with the patient history on his computer.

 Going through the list, he picks up an empty bottle and fills it carefully after confirming the dosage.
-This bottle is labeled and placed in the delivery area.
+This bottle is labelled and placed in the delivery area.
 It will be picked up later in the day.
 The day is finally setting in and tasks start pouring in.

 Time runs fast and it is already noon by now.
 The Pharmacy Technician has by now attended multiple calls, made appointments, handled angry customers, helped the nurses clear out the requests from the doctors and read numerous prescriptions.